Tom Baker (bowler): PBA career

 After winning his first title in 1980, Baker had an outstanding 1981 season, winning three titles and over $103,000 that year.
 By 1986, he had won 7 PBA titles before going on a 10-year winless streak, partially due to recurring wrist injuries.
 In 1996, he returned to the winner's circle at the AC-Delco Classic, and won again in 1997 in Harrisburg, Pennsylvania.
 After another 7-year drought, he shocked the bowling world by winning the 2004 PBA World Championship at age 49.
 At the time, Baker was the oldest player to win a PBA major, though that mark has since been surpassed by Walter Ray Williams Jr. and Pete Weber, both of whom won majors at age 50.
-The event's final round was held in an arena setting in Ypsilanti, Michigan, and paid a first prize of $120,000 – more than Baker had ever won in an entire season previously.
+The event's final round was held at the EMU Convocation Center in Ypsilanti, Michigan, and paid a first prize of $120,000 – more than Baker had ever won in an entire season previously.
+The win also earned Baker a five-year PBA Tour exemption, lasting through the 2008-09 season.

-Baker has been a standout on the PBA50 Tour since joining in 2005, winning four PBA50 major titles and eight PBA50 standard tournaments, while continuing to compete on the regular tour through 2009.
-His 12 total PBA50 titles rank fourth all-time, behind Walter Ray Williams Jr. (15), John Handegard (14) and Pete Weber (13).
+Baker was a standout on the PBA50 Tour after joining in 2005, winning four PBA50 major titles and eight PBA50 standard tournaments, while continuing to compete on the regular tour through 2009.
+His 12 total PBA50 titles rank tied for third all-time, behind Walter Ray Williams Jr. (16), John Handegard (14) and Pete Weber (14).
 He is one of only five bowlers in history (with Walter Ray Williams Jr., Pete Weber, Amleto Monacelli and Parker Bohn III) to have won at least 10 titles on both the standard PBA Tour and the PBA50 Tour.
 Baker was named Senior Rookie of the Year and Senior Player of the Year in 2005, becoming the first player to earn both honors in a single season.
-(Norm Duke and Tom Hess have since matched Baker's feat.)
+Since then, Norm Duke and Tom Hess have matched Baker's feat.
 He won Senior Player of the Year honors again in 2006 and 2007, an unprecedented streak in the history of the PBA Senior Tour.

-Baker also owns 14 PBA Regional Tour titles and 20 PBA50 Regional titles.
+Baker also owns 16 PBA Regional Tour titles and 22 PBA50 Regional titles.

-In the 2008-09 season, Baker was the oldest player in the "exempt" field on the Lumber Liquidators PBA Tour.
-He earned an exemption through that season with his 2004 World Championship victory, but generally split his time between regular and senior tour events.
-He did not qualify nor attempt to regain his exemption for the 2009-10 regular tour.

-Baker was ranked #42 on the PBA's 2008 list of "50 Greatest Players of the Last 50 Years."
+Baker was ranked #40 (tied with Joe Berardi) on the PBA's 2008 list of "50 Greatest Players of the Last 50 Years."